belgattitude/nextjs-monorepo-example/docs/about-linters.md

 | [@next/next/core-web-vitals](https://nextjs.org/docs/basic-features/eslint#eslint-plugin)                               | nextjs | NextJs specific                                                              |
 | ...                                                                                                                     | ...    | ...                                                                          |

+There's many more in the wild.

 ## Structure

-Often in monorepos you might want to apply different plugins or config differently for each package.
+Often in monorepo you might want to apply different plugins or config differently for each package.
 There's many ways to achieve it.
-The [nextjs-monorepo-example](https://github.com/belgattitude/nextjs-monorepo-example) uses a nested strategy to achieve it:
+The [nextjs-monorepo-example](https://github.com/belgattitude/nextjs-monorepo-example) uses a nested approach:

 ```
 .